Finschia/ostracon/CONTRIBUTING.md

 ### Git Commit Style

 We follow the [Go style guide on commit messages](https://tip.golang.org/doc/contribute.html#commit_messages).
-Write concise commits that start with the package name and have a description that finishes the sentence "This change modifies Tendermint to...".
+Write concise commits that start with the package name and have a description that finishes the sentence "This change modifies Ostracon to...".
 For example,

 ```sh
 cmd/debug: execute p.Signal only when p is not nil